alimfeld/dotfiles/README.md

 specific to the respective tool, the tools are configured in a way to have those plugins auto-installed.

-**Z Shell** plugins are listed in `.zshrc` and are automatically installed (and loaded) when the shell starts.
-The following functions are defined to manage
-plugins:

-- `zsh-plugins-install`
-- `zsh-plugins-update`
-- `zsh-plugins-remove`

 **Neovim** is configured to use [lazy.nvim](https://github.com/folke/lazy.nvim) for installing and managing plugins.

 ## ⌨️ Key Bindings

-Z Shell and tmux are setup with vi key bindings.
+Fish and tmux are setup with vi key bindings.

 The tmux prefix is `<Ctrl-Space>` following the leader key `<Space>` used in Neovim.